dao-xyz/peerbit/docs/blog/2026-02-02-interactive-fanout-visualizer.md

 - eager push along the tree for efficiency, and
 - local recovery mechanisms so one broken edge does not break delivery.
 [1]

-### 2) Subscribe gossip (control plane)
+### 2) Subscribe/setup traffic (control plane)
 If you switch **Flow capture → Include setup + subscribe** and **Subscribe model → Real subscribe**, you’ll see extra traffic *before* the first publish: peers announce interest and the writer learns enough routes to deliver beyond the first hop.
-This is the “subscribe gossip exploding” symptom: as the audience grows, the overhead of “who is interested in what?” can grow faster than the payload.
+This is where “subscribe gossip exploding” can appear: as the audience grows, the overhead of “who is interested in what?” can grow faster than the payload.

 If you just want to study delivery, keep **Preseed (no subscribe gossip)** enabled.
 It skips the setup chatter so the visual flow mostly represents the publish data plane.

-### Background: mesh gossip (baseline, not simulated here)
+### Background: mesh gossip (reference model)
-In a flood/mesh gossip design (e.g. FloodSub / Gossipsub), a publish is forwarded across many edges.
-Deduplication prevents loops, but the work is often closer to “per edge” than “per subscriber”.
-That’s robust, but it’s hard to make economical at very large audience sizes if the same mechanism also handles membership and subscription dissemination.
+This sandbox does not provide a FloodSub/Gossipsub toggle.
+It always runs the TopicControlPlane path over in-memory transport.
+We still reference mesh gossip because it is the common baseline in the literature: forwards are often closer to “per edge” than “per subscriber”, which can be robust but expensive at very large audience sizes.

 ## How this maps to Peerbit work

-This sandbox runs the real `DirectSub` and `DirectStream` logic over a fake in-memory transport.
+This sandbox runs the real `TopicControlPlane` and `DirectStream` logic over a fake in-memory transport.
 It skips real sockets and expensive crypto verification so you can run hundreds or thousands of nodes locally, including in the browser.

 The architectural direction in Peerbit is: